wsndbhs/test2/readme.txt

-Git is a version control system
+Git is a distributed version control system.
-Git is free software
+Git is free software distributed under the GPL.
-aaa
-bbb